twl8n/content-mgr-clj/README.md

   that might be accidentally checked in.

 - 2021-02-07 Improve the default export directory config, maybe with a ~/.cmgr or ~/.app_config

+x 2021-02-08 Var template is unused.
+Remove template as a var from all code, and set page.template to null.

+- 2021-02-08 Var owner and field page.owner is unused.
+Clean up.

+- 2021-02-08 HTML param ginfo unused.
+Clean up.